 It's now easier than ever to transfer all credits from a Minnesota community college associate of arts degree to UW-Superior.
 Read more.

 If you are transferring from a UW System campus or a Wisconsin Technical College System campus, you can use the UW System's Transfer Information System website to determine how individual courses will transfer and find other helpful information.
 We have agreements with many community, vocational and tribal colleges in Wisconsin, Minnesota and Michigan that help students transfer credits to UW-Superior.
-Check for details about specific transfer agreements with institutions in Wisconsin, Minnesota and Michigan.

 Are you wondering how your classes will transfer in?